 I just knew if I gave it some time, I would find a great opportunity to brag about how my husband and I fixed our disposal a couple of weeks ago.
 All by ourselves.
 You have to understand something to fully appreciate this victory; we are not handy.
 I cannot emphasize this enough.
 Our strongest skills are being able to procure reasonable and competent outside help for repairs such as this.
-But my handy man had just left my house about 20 minutes prior, fixing a fixture in my basement, I decided I would defer to You Tube and see if I could fix it on my own.
+But my handy man had just left my house about 20 minutes prior, fixing a fixture in my basement, I decided I would defer to YouTube and see if I could fix it on my own.

 This scenario came to mind today when I did one of my readings, which is written using scripture as if God were talking directly to me.
-It said, “let Me fill you with My joy and peace.
+It said, “Let Me fill you with My joy and peace.
 They flow into you as you sit quietly in my presence, trusting Me in the depths of your being.”
 (Romans 5:13).
-Before I even got to the end of the second sentence, my mind stopped, hanging in the word “flow”.
-I thought to myself, “I think I am clogged.”
-(Which, like any normal person, triggered the above scenario.)
+Before I even got to the end of the second sentence, my mind stopped, hanging on the word “flow”.
+I thought to myself, “I think I am clogged.” (as with any normal person, triggered the above scenario.)
 I am like the pipes in my sink.
-And like my sink, a large amounts of crap is clogged somewhere down deep.
+And like my sink, a large amount of crap is clogged somewhere down deep.
 It’s not a simple fix like pulling out a spoon or dishcloth that has gotten lodged in the disposal.

 Even though I am coming to grips with the reality that my plumbing expertise was not the primary factor in relieving my clogged drains, I can say that my part was crucial to the process.
 And ultimately, SOMEONE had to go buy the Drano and pour it in.

 Maybe it’s seems like a stretch for you, but yesterday I was having trouble with this trust thing, so I tested this approach.
 When I felt overwhelmed and out of control and anxious, I would ask God to be my Drano.
 To dissolve the junk in me and open my heart.
 To take care of situations that I was powerless over.
 It was a good image for me to carry.
 But now I am faced with the hard truth; I didn’t fix anything.
 It was the Drano all along.